Shape-morphing architected sheets with non-periodic cut patterns

 In this work, we have demonstrated that geometric incompatibility can be leveraged to create three-dimensional objects from sheets with non-periodic cut-outs.
-By choosing the properties of the cuts locally, one can prescribe a map of maximum stretch, which is resolved when the sheet bends out of plane in response to boundary loads or local stretching.
-While the shapes we have obtained are relatively simple, these design principles could be extended to different families of mechanisms, and could be coupled to optimization and inverse-design strategies to obtain more complex shapes.
-Due to the flexibility of the fabrication process, which involves cutting mono-layer sheets, this approach could be used to produce three-dimensional structures at vastly different scales.
+By choosing the properties of the cuts locally, one can prescribe a map of maximum stretch, which is resolved when the sheet deforms out of plane in response to boundary loads or local stretching.
+While the shapes we have obtained are relatively simple, similar principles could be extended to different families of mechanisms, and could be coupled to optimization and inverse-design strategies to obtain more complex shapes.
+Towards this goal, it will be necessary to develop efficient numerical models of these systems and of their buckling behavior---a goal most likely achievable via homogenization.
+In conclusion, our work expands the shape-morphing gamut of perforated mono-layer sheets, and it indicates an approach that could be used to produce morphing and deployable structures at vastly-different scales.